Toward quantum-noise-limited interferometric measurements of optical nonlinearity in vacuum: Results

 Finally, to identify the optimum analysis window (RoI) size for the barycenter measurement, we introduce the figure of merit, $\xi$, defined as the product of the efficiency and the ratio between the shot-noise-limited spatial resolution and the experimentally measured spatial resolution, and given by

-This parameter accounts for the signal detection efficiency and noise performance.
-For the data presented in this article, the measured figure of merit is also presented in Figure~\ref{fig13:eff_and_fom} as a function of the RoI size.
-It reaches a maximum value of $\xi = 0.44$ for an optimal analysis window size $w_{RoI} = 1.75\times w_{FWHM}$, where $\epsilon_s=0.8$ and $\sigma_y=75$~nm.
-It corresponds to an achieved sensitivity that is 2.3 times higher than the ultimate sensitivity.
+where $\sigma_{\mathrm{shot~noise}}$ corresponds to the Monte Carlo-estimated shot-noise-limited spatial resolution associated with the considered RoI size.
+By construction, $\xi = 1$ corresponds to the ideal shot-noise-limited performance, while $\xi < 1$ indicates a degradation of the experimentally achieved sensitivity relative to the ideal shot-noise-limited case.
+This parameter accounts for both the signal detection efficiency and the noise performance.
+For the data presented in this article, the measured figure of merit is presented in Figure~\ref{fig13:eff_and_fom} as a function of the RoI size.
+It reaches a maximum value of $\xi = 0.44$ for an optimal analysis window size $w_{RoI} = 1.75\times w_{FWHM}$ (with $\epsilon_s=0.8$ and $\sigma_y=75$~nm).
+It corresponds to a residual noise level which is $\xi^{-1}=2.3$ times higher than the ultimate quantum noise limit.